Special Report: Myanmar's moves could mean the Rohingya never go home

 In August last year, a group of Rohingya insurgents attacked security posts in the region, killing 13 members of the security forces.
 Almost 400 Rohingya villages were damaged or destroyed in the ensuing military-led offensive.

-With many of the villages still smouldering, the government signalled its intent to reshape northern Rakhine.
+With many of the villages still smoldering, the government signaled its intent to reshape northern Rakhine.

 Win Myat Aye, the minister responsible for resettlement, invoked a law on natural disasters under which, he said, “burnt land becomes government-managed land,” according to state media.